philipp-hellwig/philipp-hellwig.github.io/src/index.md

 I’m Philipp, a psychology master's student at the University of Amsterdam.

-I am fascinated by our capabilities, and I am interested in understanding how they come to be.
-To this end, I am currently learning more about:
+That we can adapt quickly to new situations and pick up new skills is fascinating to me.
+To gain new insights in these topics, I am currently learning more about:

 <ul style="margin-left: 2em;">
+  <li>Artificial intelligence</li>
   <li>Cognitive modelling</li>
-  <li>Artificial intelligence</li>
   <li>Programming</li>
   <li>Statistics</li>
   <li>Complex systems (in particular agent-based modelling)</li>